DVGC Legacy Fund

 Since the early winter of 1999, the Western Region of the Order of the Arrow has played host to the Double Vigil Golf Classic.
 Although not an officially sanctioned event of the Boy Scouts of America, this annual tournament has grown from a small group gathering in southern California to a highly anticipated fundraising and fellowship event.

 In the early years of this tournament, the singular intent was a focus on fellowship and fun.
 Recently however, tournament organizers have begun to evolve the purpose as the number of participant and donation totals have steadily increased.
-In the decade plus history of the DVGC over $13,000 has been raised and contributed to the Maury Clancy American Indian Campership Fund; with 46% of that total having been raised in the last two years due to financial restructuring and increased event promotion.
+In the decade plus history of the DVGC over $15,000 has been raised and contributed to the Maury Clancy American Indian Campership Fund; with 60% of that total having been raised in the last three years due to financial restructuring and increased event promotion.

 After 10 years of support to the Maury Clancy American Indian Campership Fund, discussions began in late 2011 to further develop the funding goals of the DVGC.
 The committee members and other interested persons soon recognized the broad based value in creating a lasting legacy fund which would provide financial support to a variety of related programs within Boy Scouting; with a specific emphasis on those that perpetuate the history and mission of the Order of the Arrow in scouting.

 In early 2012, the tournament committee recommended the creation of a single managed fund providing a means of funding projects with the mission of "Supporting Our Legacy in Scouting."